 The fair value of the Company's investment property and freehold land as at reporting date have been arrived at on the basis of a valuation carried out on the respective dates.
-The fair value was determined by an independent property valuer who has qualifications and experience in valuing similar properties based on investment capitalisation approach that reflects the net potential income of the property over the capitalisation rate.
+The fair value was determined by the management based on investment capitalisation approach that reflects the net potential income of the property over the capitalisation rate.
 Accordingly, the fair value has been categorised as level 3 in the fair value hierarchy.